w3f/educhain/docs/launch.md

 ## Local Development

-If you wish to simply run EduChain locally, you can use pop! (install it here).
-Once installed, you can utilize the included Zombienet config.
-This will spawn a relay chain, parachain collators, which are all accessible through PolkadotJS:
+To run and test Educhain locally, `pop-cli` can be used (install it [here](https://github.com/r0gue-io/pop-cli)).
+Once installed, you can customize the Zombienet configuration included.
+This will spawn a relay chain node and parachain collator nodes, which can be accessed through Polkadot JS UI:

 ```sh
 pop up parachain -f ./zombienet-config/devnet.toml